tejas-srinivas/todoList_using_node.js/README.md

 You need to create a cloud mongoDB database and update the url in db.js Express Server runs on PORT = 8000 (localhost)

+Also include the below attribute in package.json {"main": "index.js"}

-#In order to run this project install node modules
+In order to run this project install node modules
 1. Install React-Redux <br>
    npm i react-redux
 2. Install Redux-DevTools <br>